badlydrawnrod/arviss/README.md

 32-bit base integer instruction set (**RV32I**), the integer multiplication extension (**M**), and the 32-bit floating point extension (**F**).

+It comes with some examples written in C and Zig.

 ## Building Arviss

 All of the following instructions assume that **CMake** is installed and is on the path.